 Ray Winstone (Sexy Beast) is a dynamically conflicted character named “Captain Stanley.”
 He is a man who promises to “civilize this land,” but deep down may not have the stomach to do what it takes.
 He tries to carry this burden, hiding his bride (Watson) from the unforgiving realities of this time and place in the world.

 Emily Watson (Punch-Drunk Love) plays Stanley’s dotting wife - a sophisticated woman in a highly unsophisticated frontier, who is much stronger than her husband could possibly imagine.

 David Wenham (Lord of the Rings: Return of the King) is deliciously sleazy as a three-piece suit-wearing bureaucrat who thinks he the god of righteousness in this small community.

 Danny Huston (30 Days of Night) plays “Arthur Burns” - a poetry-spouting badass fugitive hiding in the mountains with his gang of criminals.
 He is both eerily intimidating and intellectually charming.

-John Hurt (The Elephant Man) has a small but colorful role as a drunken Irish bounty hunter looking to claim the rewards that come with the heads of the guilty.
+John Hurt (Alien) has a small but colorful role as a drunken Irish bounty hunter looking to claim the rewards that come with the heads of the guilty.

 All and all, The Proposition is the finest Western to be made since Clint Eastwood’s Oscar-winning Unforgiven.